Resident Artists

 Robert Richard

-Bob Richard was introduced to woodworking and furniture making while studying Industrial Arts Education at Fitchburg State University.
-Upon graduation in 1970, he began to teach woodworking at Grafton Sr. High School in Grafton Mass.
-This association lasted over 14 years and provided valuable hands on experience with a variety of materials and techniques.
-“There was always an underlying theme of extremely high quality and longevity in the work we did.”
-During his tenure at Grafton Bob spent 2 years studying furniture design and building at the Worcester Crafts Center under the guidance of Rhodes Scholar Tony LaRocco.
-Tony was a Master Craftsman previously at Sturbridge Village in Sturbridge Massachusetts.
-The two-year program in furniture and cabinetry gave Bob the added skills to create high quality furniture using traditional, time tested methods.
-He is fascinated with lesser known historic styles of furniture and the circumstances and influences that make them so unique.
+During his tenure at Grafton, Bob spent two years studying furniture design and building at the Worcester Crafts Center under the guidance of Rhodes Scholar Tony LaRocco.
+Tony was a Master Craftsman previously at Sturbridge Village in Sturbridge, Massachusetts.
+The two-year program in furniture and cabinetry gave Bob the added skills to create high-quality furniture using traditional, time-tested methods.
+He is fascinated with lesser-known historic styles of furniture and the circumstances and influences that make them so unique.

-Bob has sold work throughout the United States, Canada, and several countries in Europe which include France, Italy, Germany and the United Kingdom.
-Bob’s work is also displayed in the Gallery Officiel Montratre Paris France.
+Bob has sold work throughout the United States, Canada, and several countries in Europe, which include France, Italy, Germany, and the United Kingdom.
+Bob’s work is also displayed in the Gallery Officiel Montratre Paris, France.
+His work, which is placed at the Staghorn Grotto, is named “The Wave” and is made of African Mahogany stainless steel.
+The sculpture was generously donated by the artist.

 Share by: